ryan-mcclue/ryan-mcclue/src/knowledge.md

 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s

+Inheritence is just putting the parent struct inside the child struct as its first member.
+In this way, the first element address is same as struct address.
+In C++, the compiler does this automatically for us unlike in C where we would have to explicitly mention this member.
+Now, if how you derive functionality from inheritance you would just inherit from tons of things.
+So, when creating an inheritence hierarchy in an OO language, you are just putting things into a giant struct of the things you need.
+However for C++ to accomodate this, it will have to introduce extra code to handle pointer offsets.
+A big issue with this (for compiled languages) is that it does not allow for dynamic inheritance.

+on linux, pwm has sysfs interface. so must read and write values to file paths in /sys/class/pwm/ etc. gpio has modern cdev interface so can open() and ioctl()

+Micro and monolithic kernel just features of kernel.
+A unikernel is primarily for hypervisors, in that doesn't need to support many drivers, process isolation etc.

+ESP32 more so Harvard, as actually has IRAM (e.g. to hold ISRs? just to ensure faster access than from Flash?) and DRAM?

 IMPORTANT: In programming, preface the suitability of something to a particular environment/context arrays are faster than linked lists (again, so dependent on what your usage patterns are) Saying one instruction is faster than the other ignores context of execution.